 How does Fed affect bank savings interest rates?

 As Fed rates rise, banks will be able to charge a little more for loans, giving them more profit margin to pay a higher rate on customer deposits.

 Don’t expect a fast or equivalent increase on most savings account and CD rates, says Ken Tumin, founder of DepositAccounts.com.

 Since the pandemic, banks have been flush with deposits, and demand for loans has been weak because of the COVID-19-related downturn, Tumin says.
 In other words, most brick-and-mortar banks don't really need your money.

-The average savings rate is a minuscule 0.06%, Tumin says, even after the Fed's March increase.
-The average one-year CD inched up after the Fed’s move, but it’s barely noticeable – from 0.14% to 0.17%, Tumin says.
+The average savings rate is a minuscule 0.07%, even after the Fed's rate increases this year.
+The average one-year CD has inched up after the Fed’s move, but still a tiny 0.28%.
 Those probably won’t budge much after the Fed acts Wednesday.

 “Most of the action will be with online banks," Tumin says.
 They have lower costs and face more intense competition since consumers can more easily transfer their money from one online bank to another, he says.

-The average online savings rate has risen 0.5% to 0.54% since the Fed’s March rate increase, he says.
-And the typical online one-year CD has jumped from 0.67% to 1%, Tumin says.
+The average online savings rate has risen to around 1%, and a typical online one-year CD has jumped about a half a percentage point to around 1.5%.

 For CDs, online banks are anticipating future Fed moves and trying to coax consumers into locking in a relatively high CD rate that will still be a bargain for the bank after the flurry of Fed increases.

-You can follow USA TODAY reporter Paul Davidson on Twitter @PDavidsonusat and subscribe to our free Daily Money newsletter here for personal finance tips and business news every Monday through Friday morning.
+Medora Lee is a money, markets, and personal finance reporter at USA TODAY.
+You can reach her at email@example.com and subscribe to our free Daily Money newsletter for personal finance tips and business news every Monday through Friday morning.